jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

     num_threads=os.cpu_count())['heating']   # The same values as num_threads=1, computed on every core
 ```

-### Engine + Kernel Access
+### Engine and Kernel Access

-The dynamic potential engine is exposed directly for callers building their own pipelines.
-It returns each raw mode's degree, signed frequency, and the **complex** angular-factor amplitudes (one entry per `(l, m, p, q)`, before the coherent merge; a caller summing heating from these must combine the modes at each frequency first):
+The potential engine is exposed directly for callers building their own pipelines.
+It returns each raw mode's degree, signed frequency, and the complex angular-factor amplitudes (one entry per `(l, m, p, q)`, before the coherent merge; a caller summing heating from these must combine the modes at each frequency first):

 ```python
 from TidalPy.constants import G